Shane Haste: Pro Wrestling Guerrilla (2022)

 On 1 May 2022, at Delivering the Goods, Haste was defeated by Jack Cartwheel; it was his first match in Pro Wrestling Guerrilla since 2009.
 On 3 July, at Nineteen, Haste defeated Titus Alexander.

+All Elite Wrestling / Ring of Honor (2023–present)

+Due to NJPW's working relationship, Haste has made appearances for All Elite Wrestling (AEW) and Ring of Honor (ROH) since 2023, teaming with TMDK stablemates to challenge for the AEW World Trios Championship and ROH World Six-Man Tag Team Championship in 2023 and 2026, and making an appearance at the one year anniversary episode of Collision in 2024.
+After leaving NJPW in 2026, Haste and tag team partner Mikey Nicholls began working for ROH on the tapings of HonorClub.

+Return to Pro Wrestling Noah (2026–present)

+On April 12, 2026 at Apex Conquest, Haste made his return to Pro Wrestling Noah after ten years, where he was revealed as the newest member of White Raven Squad and challenged the reigning GHC Heavyweight Champion Yoshiki Inamura to a title match, which Inamura accepted.
+Haste defeated Inamura at Spring Mayhem Ryogoku 2026 on May 2 to become the new GHC Heavyweight Champion.
+On August 9, Haste lost the title to Tetsuya Naito, ending his reign at 99 days and three successful defenses.

 Other media

 As Shane Thorne, he made his video game debut as a playable character in WWE 2K18 and has since appeared in WWE 2K19 and WWE 2K20.
 He also appears in WWE 2K22 under his Slapjack persona.

 Personal life

 Veryzer began dating actress Kimmy Jimenez, of the popular YouTube channel Smosh, in May 2020.
 The couple announced their engagement in February 2022, and they were married on 20 May 2023.
 He is agnostic.